0xshreyash/vim-cheatsheet/README.md

 e - move to the end of the next word

+ge - move to the end of the previous word

 A - insert at the end of the current line

 I - insert at the start of the current line